TheCodingLand/rocketchat-confluence-tina/qa-confluence/README.md

-when  a question arrives in the bot
+When  a question arrives in the bot:

-We query confluence search for most relevant docuements.
+- We query confluence search for most relevant docuements.
-Then, within the list we select 3 of them and use the question answering algorithm to perform selection.
+- Then, we use the question answering algorithm to perform selection of both the articles relevance and paragraph highlighting.

-The pipeline for tina is very simple, as we use distilbert models directly from huggingface in this case.
+The pipeline for tina is very simple, as (we use distilbert models directly from huggingface in this case.)
 We then return valid html for the bot, through a serverless function in Tina Functions system.

+We expose it using the build in api cration system in Tina.